The show presents 40 inventions devised by universal genius Leonardo da Vinci

 The exhibition also features 9 holograms, in 6 languages, showing da Vinci's most intriguing works, the machines in motion and the technique employed in painting his artworks.
 There is also a 3D interactive display presenting the devices in operation, and a virtual tour of the exhibition.

 The travelling show has already been staged in Rome, Vienna, Istanbul, Berlin, Abu Dhabi and Dubai.
-The mNACTEC will be the first museum in this country to feature the exhibition, which will open in January 2017.
+The mNACTEC will be the first museum in this country to feature the exhibition.